Saint Louis University School of Medicine is proud to be part of the 450-year tradition of Jesuit education.

 1932 — A gift from the estate of Firmin Desloge lays the groundwork for the hospital's construction.
 The University opens the Firmin Desloge Hospital — later named Saint Louis University Hospital.

 1943 — Edward Adelbert Doisy, Ph.D., professor and chair of the Department of Biochemistry, is awarded the Nobel Prize for his discovery of the structure and chemical nature of Vitamin K.

-1972 — SLU surgeons conduct the first heart transplant in the Midwest.
-Members of the heart transplant team include: Russell Kraeger, M.D.; John Schweiss, M.D.; Vallee Willman, M.D.; George Kaiser, M.D.; Henrick Barner, M.D.; J. Gerard Mudd, M.D.; Richard Whiting, M.D.; John Codd, M.D.; and Kenneth Nachtnebel, M.D.
+1972 — SLU surgeons conduct the first heart transplant at an academic center in Midwest.
+Members of the heart transplant team include: Russell Kraeger, M.D.; John Schweiss, M.D.; Vallee Willman, M.D.; George Kaiser, M.D.; Hendrick Barner, M.D.; J. Gerard Mudd, M.D.; Richard Whiting, M.D.; John Codd, M.D.; and Kenneth Nachtnebel, M.D.

 1989 — SLU founds the Center for Vaccine Development.
 The center has been instrumental in developing numerous vaccines that protect public health, including the FluMist nasal spray influenza vaccine, and vaccines against smallpox and other potential biological weapons following the Sept.
 11 attacks on the United States.